<< ARI Watch

 Note the switch.
 Instead of being embarrassed about his work in the Church of Scientology he now says he is proud of it.
 (Though not so proud that he will call the organization by its full name.)

-Barney may have told Mr. Bernstein about his past but he didn’t tell you or me or that New York Times reporter.
-If Barney is so proud of his achievements in the Church of Scientology, why did he keep his pride bottled up all these years and only now, under duress of the publicity we have given his involvement, does he boast of it?
+Barney may have told Mr. Bernstein about his Scientology past but he didn’t tell you or me or that New York Times reporter.
+If Barney is so proud of his achievements in the Church of Scientology, why did he keep that pride bottled up all these years and only now, under duress of the publicity we have given his involvement, boast of it?
 [4]

 Mr. Bernstein’s article adds a trickle of truth to Mr. Biddle’s earlier account: